kkompaniets/docs/en/start/faq.md

 ### Is it possible to send a picture of a product or a dish through API?

 No, it isn't possible.
-You can upload a photo only in the Poster management console in **Products → Products / Dishes**.
+You can upload a photo only in the Poster management console in **Menu → Products / Dishes**.